 Batting cages are available for use at the front of the Wehrle complex.
 These cages are restricted to use by teams at Double A level and above.

-No team will be permitted to use a cage without a manager or coach first attending instructional training and receiving proper certification.
+No team will be permitted to use a cage without a manager or coach present and supervising..

 The Batting Cage schedule is available on line at www.mmbrb.org.